 - Leg difference.
 During hip revision surgery more bone is removed because the old implant has to be taken out before the new one is fitted.
 So you're more likely to have a shorter leg and a slight limp.

-Hip revision techniques are improving all the time and there is every chance that you will have a good quality of life afterwards.
-You may always have a limp, but you should be able to continue to do everyday activities.
-For more information and advice about the operation, speak to your doctor or surgeon.
+Hip revision techniques are improving all the time and there’s every chance you’ll have a good quality of life afterwards.
+You may always have a limp or need to use a shoe insert, but you should be able to get back to your everyday activities.

 - Hip replacement surgery.
 Arthritis Research UK. www.arthritisresearchuk.org, published November 2013